NUWCDIVNPT/stig-manager/docs/reference/index.rst

 .. glossary::

+    Access Control List
+        A list of Access Control Rules applied to a grant to determine what the grantee can access in a Collection.
+Access Control Lists are managed in the Grants panel of the Manage Collection interface.
+See :ref:`roles-and-access` for more information.

+    ACL
+        See :term:`Access Control List`

+    Access Control Rule
+        An individual item describing varying levels of Access to the components of a Collection, such as specific Assets, STIGs, Labels, or the entire Collection.
+The overall Access Control List for a Grant is composed of these Access Control Rules.
+See :ref:`roles-and-access` for more information.

+    ACL
+        See :term:`Access Control List`

     Asset
         An Asset is any component to which a STIG may be attached.
 Assets are created and changed in the Collection Configuration screen.
 To conform to the Navy RMF Process, an Asset must have a Name, IP Address, MAC Address, and Fully Qualified Domain Name unless it is designated "Non-Computing."
 The Asset Properties screen allows you to set all these properties, as well as attach STIGs.